 Edgar’s father William John Vick is listed in the 1920 Post Office, London Commercial Directory as a manufacturers’ agent at 42, Gutter Lane, London.
-In an effort to identify which ‘soft goods’ company for which William was an agent, and Edgar a traveller, I looked at the other companies/individuals listed at 42 Gutter Lane in the same edition of the directory.
+In an effort to identify which ‘soft goods’ company for which William was an agent, and Edgar a traveller, we looked at the other companies/individuals listed at 42 Gutter Lane in the same edition of the directory.
 Unfortunately it didn’t really help!
-I found fifteen other companies/individuals including four manufacturers’ agents, three lace manufacturers/warehousemen, two woollen manufacturers, a silk agent, a trimming manufacturer, a muslin agent, a flannel printer, a stay and corset maker and a shipping agency.
+We found fifteen other companies/individuals including four manufacturers’ agents, three lace manufacturers/warehousemen, two woollen manufacturers, a silk agent, a trimming manufacturer, a muslin agent, a flannel printer, a stay and corset maker and a shipping agency.
 (Source London, England City Directories 1736-1943)

 The 1932 Electoral Register shows Edgar William Vick living at 51, Coleraine Road with his parents William John Vick and Edith Emily Vick, and siblings Doris Edith Vick and Donald Ralph Vick.
 The 1933 and 1934 Electoral Registers show only Edgar and his parents at the address.
 (Source London England Electoral Registers 1832-1965)